 What if my student is documented?
 How does the judicial process work?

-When a student is documented, an incident report is submitted to the Office of Judicial Affairs.
+When a student is documented, an incident report is submitted to the Office of Student Conduct.
 This office is responsible for reviewing and handling all reports of alleged violations of the Code of Student Conduct.
-When a report is received, the Director of Judicial Affairs determines how the case will be processed based upon the allegation and evidence presented.
-Cases are then assigned to hearing officers, which can include Residence Hall Directors, Residence Life Central Staff, the Director of Judicial Affairs, or the Standing Disciplinary Board.
+When a report is received, the Director of Student Conduct determines how the case will be processed based upon the allegation and evidence presented.
+Cases are then assigned to hearing officers, which can include Residence Hall Directors, Residence Life Central Staff, the Director of Student Conduct, or the Standing Disciplinary Board.
 A hearing will then be conducted by the assigned hearing officer.